 No, really.
 There are a handful of parallels with our current endeavors.

-I’m about to start the third year of my MBA program at Virginia Tech – my undergraduate alma mater.
-Likewise, Yzerman is about to begin his third season as the Red Wings’ GM—his playing days “alma mater”—and is currently undertaking a graduate-level task in guiding Detroit’s rebuild.
+I’m about to finish the third year of my MBA program at Virginia Tech – my undergraduate alma mater.
+Likewise, Yzerman is about to finish his third season as the Red Wings’ GM—his playing days “alma mater”—and is currently undertaking a graduate-level task in guiding Detroit’s rebuild.

 While my program has focused mostly on analytics and business transformation, Yzerman’s curriculum has included three drafts, three free agent classes, a slew of trades, and a handful of personnel decisions.
 I don’t envy his workload.
 (That’s a lie – I’d love to be an NHL GM.)

 With that being said, let’s dive into the four main concentrations of Yzerman’s work and grade the Hall-of-Famer on his performance thus far as Red Wings GM.

 Yzerman’s Personnel Decisions

 Since taking the reins in April 2019, Yzerman has made more than a few personnel decisions with the organization’s best interests in mind.

 For one, he opted to retain Jeff Blashill after an abysmal 2019-20 season, which certainly raised some eyebrows.
 It was a savvy move though – Blashill followed through and guided the Red Wings to an improved 2020-21 season.
 That success did not last – Yzerman recently decided to let Blashill go after the team plateaued in 2021-22.

 In addition, elevating Kris Draper to oversee Detroit’s draft strategy and amateur scouting was a smart decision.
 Likewise, bringing back Nicklas Lidstrom raised the collective average of Detroit’s front office hockey acumen.